The Real Adventures of Jonny Quest: Characters

-Jessie Bannon, age 15, was characterized to be just as tough, smarter, and more thoughtful than Jonny.
+Jessica "Jessie" Bannon, age 15, was characterized to be just as tough, smarter, and more thoughtful than Jonny.
 Written as "more of an egghead", she elected to spend time with Dr. Quest as Jonny did with Race and was "more in tune with Hadji".
 Turner conceived Jessie as cool, independent, and a strong role model for contemporary girls.
 Peter Lawrence took pains to ensure Jessie would not be written as "a guy in a skirt" and made her more mature than Jonny.

-Race Bannon (Jessie's father), age 38, retained his classic, laconic sense of humor and fearless, dependable nature.
+Roger T. "Race" Bannon (Jessie's father), age 38, retained his classic, laconic sense of humor and fearless, dependable nature.
 He retired from government work over ethical scruples with his former intelligence agency.
 Writers noted that Race was helplessly overprotective of Jessie, and Jonny was "the boy Race never had".
 Race was also given a Western American English accent and a knack for crafting elaborate, colorful similes.
-Peter Lawrence sculpted Race to be a "cowboy philosopher or philosopher-warrior".
+Peter Lawrence sculpted Race to be a "cowboy-philosopher or philosopher-warrior".
 Writers tasked Race with physical and self-defense training for the Quest team.

-Dr. Benton Quest, age 55, retired from government research and operated from the "Quest Compound" on the coast of Maine.
+Dr. Benton C. Quest, age 55, retired from government research and operated from the "Quest Compound" on the coast of Maine.
 Driven by curiosity, he was "consulted by individuals, governments and corporations" to investigate enigmatic events.
 Described as "single-minded—almost to the point of obsession—in his pursuit of knowledge", he often encountered trouble as "his drive to learn blanks out more basic instincts like self-preservation".
 Jessie appreciated his ponderous sense of humor.
 The show's promoters summarized him as the "benevolent king" archetype.

 Bandit, the family dog, also appeared in the series.
 Lawrence removed Bandit's clownish origins, stressing that Bandit could not understand English nor reliably save the family from perilous situations.

 Summarizing the group's behavior, Lawrence wrote, "Jonny's response to danger will be close to Race's.
 Jessie's intrigue with mysterious, unexplained phenomena will be close to Dr. Quest's and Hadji, with his roots in a different culture and a more spiritual approach to life, is different again."
 Takashi designed each character as physically fit and well-sculpted to reflect "a more exercise-oriented society".
 Fred Seibert downplayed worries that the new characters would disappoint cult fans of the classic series.
 He hoped Real Adventures would find success as new interpretations of comic book heroes had done.